 The undergraduate major in business-government relations is the study of the public policy environment in which business operates and is intended for students who wish to prepare themselves simultaneously for careers in either business or in the government service.
-Included in the departmental offerings are courses in applied urban economics and business history.
 The requirements are flexible enough to prepare a student who wishes to go to law school.